 Each day camp session is three weeks long, allowing students to spend plenty of time digging deep into their learning material.
 Sessions are offered at the end of June and then in the second half of July.

 By sending your child to the Jax Cooking Studio, they’ll come home with a whole new set of culinary skills ready to be put to use.
 Jax Cooking Studio offers cooking specialty camps in the Jacksonville area that are hands-on.
 This means kids spend each day in the kitchen cooking and learning from real chefs.

-Each week has a different theme, so kids might learn about gourmet Italian cuisine one week and focus on baking the following week.
-Kids can try whatever they make at summer camp and bring home leftovers, so there are plenty of delicious treats to go around each day!
-Campers at the Jax Cooking Studio don't just memorize recipes either.
-They learn skills like kitchen safety, food handling, food science, sustainability, and a parent's absolute favorite — cleaning up after cooking!
+Each week has a different theme, so participants might learn about gourmet Italian cuisine one week and focus on baking the following week.
+Participants can try whatever they make at summer camp and bring home leftovers, so there are plenty of delicious treats to go around each day!
+Campers at the Jax Cooking Studio don’t just memorize recipes either.
+They learn skills like kitchen safety, food handling, food science, sustainability, and a parent’s absolute favorite — cleaning up after cooking!